The global and independent platform for the SAP community.

 avatar

-The questions that must inevitably arise for SAP service partners are, "How do I become part of a modern SAP ecosystem now, and what measures will support me on the open source journey?"
+The questions that must inevitably arise for SAP partners are: “How do I become part of a modern SAP ecosystem and what measures will support me on the open source journey?”

-Once an SAP partner has followed this path, it is a matter of implementation.
-The use of open source methods and cloud-native development with containers and microservices is known to offer two serious advantages: on the one hand, the free choice of infrastructure and, on the other, simple adaptation to customer-specific requirements.
-The intelligent use of automation also accelerates adaptation and thus shortens the time to productive operation.
+Once an SAP partner has started embracing open source, the next step is implementation.
+The use of open source methods and cloud-native development with containers and microservices offers two serious advantages: on the one hand, the free choice of infrastructure and, on the other, simple adaptation to customer-specific requirements.
+The intelligent use of automation also accelerates implementation and thus shortens the time to productive operation.

 Open source deployment also adds significant value from a sales perspective.
-It is the basis for using cloud marketplaces for easier implementation and also for hybrid cloud certifications.
+It is the basis for using cloud marketplaces for easier implementation and hybrid cloud certifications.
 In addition, open source supports cross-partnering.
 For example, a new open source initiative from the SAP Linux Lab facilitates the automated creation and management of SAP environments.
 This is based on standardized and modular codes and tools developed and provided by SAP technology partners.
-These include Red Hat, Suse, IBM and SVA.
-Further open source advantages are the possible scaling across hyperscalers, the simplified integration with other solutions, data and services as well as the easier and faster improvement of the own product.
-Join in the fun!
+These include Red Hat, Suse, IBM, and SVA.
+Further advantages of open source are the possible scaling across hyperscalers, the simplified integration with other solutions, data, and services, as well as the easier and faster improvement of a company’s own product.
+Join in the fun, you are welcome to contribute!

 avatar